flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ImportRestApi
-### A feature of the API Gateway control service for creating a new API from an external API definition file.
+> A feature of the API Gateway control service for creating a new API from an external API definition file.<br/>

 #### Input Parameters
 * `mode` - _required_